-Exercises for RIGHT torticollis
+Exercises for LEFT torticollis

-In a child with right torticollis, the head is tilted to the right and the face is rotated to the left therefore when stretching you will need to tilt your child's head to the left (left ear to left shoulder) and turn their face to the right (look over right shoulder).
+In a child with left torticollis, the head is tilted to the left and the face is rotated to the right, therefore when stretching, you will need to tilt your child's head to the right (right ear to right shoulder) and turn their face to the left (look over left shoulder).

 The following exercises are best done with your child placed on the floor on their back.
-If you have help with the exercises, your assistant can stabilise the shoulders while you do the stretching exercises.
+If you have help with the exercises, your assistant can stabilize the shoulders while you do the stretching exercises.